smart-classic/smart_docs/guide/setup.md

 </ol>

 This will open a SMART app iframe pointing to `localhost:8000`, which is where your app should be running.
-If you need an app with a different hostname (say, my_internal_server.net), just e-mail joshua dot mandel at childrens.harvard.edu with a manifest file and we'll set you up!